sledgang/jwt_obj/README.md

 `jwt_obj` adds a high level mixin for your classes for easily encoding your objects with JWT claims.

+Implements [crystal-community/jwt](https://github.com/crystal-community/jwt).
+See their `README.md` for more details on what JWT is and how it works.

 ## Installation

 Add this to your application's `shard.yml`: